-What do you serve with this vegan spinach artichoke dip?
+What do you eat with spinach artichoke dip?

 You can dip almost anything into this dip with great results!
-Here are some of my faves: pita chips, nut and seed crackers, celery, cucumber slices, baby carrots, naan bread, and Parmesan crisps (though that last one does take away the vegan-ness!).
+Here are some of my faves: pita chips, baguette slices, tortilla chips, nut and seed crackers, celery sticks, bell pepper slices, cucumber slices, baby carrots, naan bread, and Parmesan crisps (though that last one does take away the vegan-ness!).

 How long can you keep spinach artichoke dip in the refrigerator?